hfg-gmuend/openmoji/CONTRIBUTING.md

 If a subgroup needs more than 64 code points, then the subgroup continues in the next free block.
 An overview gives this [Google Doc](https://docs.google.com/spreadsheets/d/1xq4uJshm3eHi8BfqMlvWdXfansNugto1XJjPFbBCnV4/edit?usp=sharing).
 The names of subgroups (in extras-openmoji) are a close as possible aligned with already defined [Unicode Emoji](https://unicode.org/Public/emoji/12.0/emoji-test.txt) ones.

+### Other files

+Next add the information about the new character to [data/extras-openmoji.csv](data/extras-openmoji.csv).
+Finally run `node helpers/generate-data-tables.js` and then create a Pull Request.

 ## 🐞Fix a Bug
 If it's not on the issues list, add it.
 If it's already on the [issues](https://github.com/hfg-gmuend/openmoji/issues) list, assign it to yourself or comment on the issue indicating you're working on it.
 Go ahead and fix it and submit a PR.